questionmarkexclamationpoint/torch-rnn/doc/flags.md

 - `-gpu_backend`: The GPU backend to use; either `cuda` or `opencl`.
 Default is `cuda`.
 - `-verbose`: By default just the sampled text is printed to the console.
 Set this to 1 to also print some diagnostic information.
 - `-stream`: By default the sampled text is buffered and printed in one go.
 Set this to 1 to disable buffering and stream the sampled text one character at a time.
+- `-stop_token`: If this token is encountered, output will stop prematurely and return the string up to that character.